juhasev/sample-ninja-help/subpanel-settings-google-analytics.md

 - Members app login (login page view)
 - Members app authenticated (login successfully completed)

-Event allow you to track percentage of panelists who started vs. completes the registration survey for example.
+The events allow you to track percentage of panelists who started vs. completed the registration survey for example.

 > **IMPORTANT!** Google Analytics is not GDPR compliant.
 If you use this feature it should be properly disclosed in the **Privacy Policy** landing page in the section **Information we collect**